Interstate 495 North Carolina

-The Regional Transportation Alliance has further goals of extending the new Interstate designation eastward along U.S. 64 through Rocky Mount to Williamston and potentially northeast along U.S. 17 to Hampton Roads.
-Numbers discussed for the corridor include Interstates 44 and 50.1
+The Regional Transportation Alliance (RTA) continued support for upgrading U.S. 64, leading to the announcement by Governor Pat McCrory and Transportation Secretary Tony Tata on December 12, 2013 that designated the freeway as Interstate 495.2 Further goals by the RTA sought to extend the new Interstate designation eastward along U.S. 64 beyond Rocky Mount to Williamston and northeast along U.S. 17 to Hampton Roads, Virginia.
+Numbers for the corridor favored by the RTA included Interstates 44 and 50.1